DataLab: A Unified Platform for LLM-Powered Business Intelligence: Related Work

 \section{Related Work}

 \textbf{Business Intelligence Platforms.} BI platforms support users in analyzing business data for decision-making~\cite{meduri2021birecguideddataanalysis, DBLP:journals/corr/abs-2405-00527}.
 Representatives like Tableau~\cite{tableau}, Power BI~\cite{powerbi}, and Databricks~\cite{databricks} provide GUIs to support user interactions for data transformation and dashboard generation.
 These platforms also integrate natural language interfaces~\cite{DBLP:conf/ieeevast/ToryS19, DBLP:journals/tvcg/FengWPWRLYMQC24} to lower the burden of manual operation.
 Quamar \textit{et al.}~\cite{10.14778/3415478.3415557} proposed an ontology-based method based on business models to provide semantic information and reasoning capability for query interpretation.
 The emergence of LLMs has further enhanced the domain knowledge integration and visualization generation abilities of BI platforms \cite{DBLP:conf/sigmod/MiaoJ024, DBLP:journals/corr/abs-2402-02643}.

-Compared with these existing tools that mostly target data analysis scenarios, we go beyond to support more comprehensive stages (\eg data collection and preparation) and roles (\eg data engineers and scientists) in BI scenarios, which significantly reduces the cost of platform switch and requirement communication.
+Unlike existing tools that focus on visualization (\eg Tableau, Power BI) or are optimized for engineering workflows (\eg Databricks), \name \space provides a unified platform to satisfy various BI stages (\ie data preparation, analysis, and visualization) and data roles (\ie data engineers, scientists, and analysts) through a one-stop LLM-based agent framework.